MuhammadZohaibRaza2/CS-2001-Data-Structures-Final-Project-Fall-2023-/README.md

 ### Conclusion:
 This project provides a comprehensive exploration of distributed data structures, particularly DHTs and B-Trees.
 It demonstrates the effectiveness of these structures in creating a robust and efficient file-sharing system using the IPFS protocol.
 With thorough implementation and testing, the system ensures reliable storage and retrieval of files across multiple machines in a decentralized network.

+# Requirements to Run:

+- **Visual Studio Environment:**
+  - Ensure you have Visual Studio 2022 Community edition installed on your system.

+- **OpenSSL Library Inclusion:**
+  - It is essential to include the OpenSSL library in your Visual Studio project.
+  - To download and include OpenSSL in your project, please refer to the instructions provided in #####.